openstack/nova/doc/source/user/flavors.rst

   The root disk is an ephemeral disk that the base image is copied into.
 When booting from a persistent volume it is not used.
 The ``0`` size is a special case which uses the native base image size as the size of the ephemeral root volume.
-However, in this case the filter scheduler cannot select the compute host based on the virtual image size.
+However, in this case the scheduler cannot select the compute host based on the virtual image size.
 As a result, ``0`` should only be used for volume booted instances or for testing purposes.
 Volume-backed instances can be enforced for flavors with zero root disk via the